jasperdifran/ppc-backend/4/README.md

 Good, all our code should now be in the correct spot and we can start building up our authentication process.
 Try adding some venues to our database using a POST request to the route `http://localhost:5000/venues`, then try collecting all of our venues using a GET request to the same url.

 ## Authentication
 Authentication can be one of the most challenging parts of an application.
-If you want it to be properly secure there are many many different measures you need to take, so there are often pre written packages such as `PassportJS` already written to help simplify the process. `PassportJS` can be good, but it is a very flexible framework and can be challenging to get it up and running, especially with no prior experience in authentication
+If you want it to be properly secure there are many many different measures you need to take, so there are often pre written packages such as `PassportJS` already written to help simplify the process. `PassportJS` can be good, but it is a very flexible framework and can be challenging to get it up and running, especially with no prior experience in authentication.

 For us though, we are going to make our own authentication process and do it in a simple way.
 This wil be a very easy way for you to add user specific functionality to your web app.